Contact

 Why choose JR Levins for NHS settlement agreement advice?

-Our employment team is led by Jon Heath, assisted by Tom Harvey.
+You will be advised by a solicitor from our employment team, led by Jon Heath and assisted by Tom Harvey.
 Jon has more than ten years’ experience as a tribunal advocate and has also represented clients in the Employment Appeal Tribunal.
 He is a member of the Employment Lawyers Association.
-JR Levins’ website lists both Jon Heath and Tom Harvey within the employment team.